Adventist HealthCare: 21st century

 In December 2015, Adventist HealthCare received approval to relocate Adventist HealthCare Washington Adventist Hospital to the White Oak/Calverton area of Montgomery County.
 The move expanded access to care and strengthened the partnership between Washington Adventist Hospital and the Food and Drug Administration in collaborating on medical and scientific issues.
 The new hospital will be called Adventist HealthCare White Oak Medical Center and will open in the summer of 2019.

 In March 2019, Adventist HealthCare Rehabilitation received approval for its White Oak Certificate of Need from the Maryland Health Care Commission, allowing Rehabilitation services to move to Adventist HealthCare White Oak Medical Center in 2020.

 In July 2019, Adventist HealthCare and Nexus Health/Fort Washington Medical Center announced they signed an agreement to have Fort Washington Medical Center join Adventist HealthCare.
 Fort Washington Medical Center will continue to serve patients in Fort Washington, Oxon Hill, Temple Hills, and parts of southeast Washington D.C.

 In August 2019, Adventist HealthCare Washington Adventist Hospital changed its name and moved after students and faculty from Howard University helped to move 76 patients and equipment to the newly built Adventist HealthCare White Oak Medical Center.
 Adventist HealthCare White Oak Medical Center features 180 all-private patient rooms and serves patients in Montgomery, Prince George's, and surrounding counties.
 Adventist HealthCare White Oak Medical Center is located at the center of the Life Sciences Gateway, neighbors with the Food and Drug Administration On August 26, 2019, a 24/7 Adventist HealthCare Urgent Care opened in the former Adventist HealthCare Washington Adventist Hospital Emergency Department.

 In 2020, a Medical Pavilion opened in conjunction with Adventist HealthCare White Oak Medical Center.
 The Medical Pavilion houses physician offices, which eases access between physicians and patients.

 In February 2020, Howard University Hospital and Adventist HealthCare signed an agreement, to have Adventist HealthCare manage the hospital for three years.
-Anita L. A. Jenkins, former president of Sycamore Medical Center, which is part of Kettering Health, will be the new chief executive of Howard University Hospital.
+Anita L. A. Jenkins, former president of Sycamore Medical Center, which is part of Kettering Health, would be the new chief executive of Howard University Hospital.

+On June 5, 2025, Adventist HealthCare announced that it would not be purchasing the hospital, and that the partnership would come to an end in February 2026.